6—About being a gay Mormon Fundamentalist

 But of course, being limited in my progression, not having access to the temple and other things put a dark touch on the painting.
 It is what it is.

 One of my Fundamentalist friends told me I was “a good man” and I had my “part to play.”
 Another said that maybe I was gay so I can achieve a special work others who don’t have that experience cannot.
 And a third friend once said that maybe some of us are born gay so we can learn something we could not learn any other way.

-Could it be that I’m gay because I did something wrong in the pre-exitence?
-Could it be that I did so well in the pre-existence that I got an extra feature?
+Could it be that I’m gay because of something I did in the pre-exitence?

 There is so much we don’t know.
 There’s so much we cannot see with our limited understanding.